 HOW TO DESIGN YOUR HOME WHEN YOU CHANGE YOUR STYLE A LOT

-But I know I'm not alone!
-There's a large group of you out there who just can't seem to stick to one style for longer than a year and redesigning/redecorating your home every time you have a change of heart is not cheap (or easy)!
-I'm not an expert but I've dealt with my fickle design styles for long enough to know how to deal with it.
-Let me help you!
-Here's how to design your home when you change your mind a lot-
+I know I'm not the only one with this problem!
+There's a group of you out there who just can't seem to stick to one style for longer than a year and redesigning/redecorating your home every time you have a change of heart is not cheap (or easy)!
+Not only that, but it’s difficult to make semi-permanent decisions (like kitchen cabinetry, flooring, or exterior paint) when you’re not confident that you’ll love your choices 6 months down the road.

 THINK ON IT